Biography for Dr. David Bird

 I know about dental disasters.
 I needlessly spent $4000 on dental work in 1998 that I later found out was totally unnecessary.
 My problem was not a 'micro-crack' that required root canal therapy and then (after this failed) a dental implant (which also failed due to a dentist 'unscrewing' it).
 I ended up with a hole in my mouth and in my wallet.
 Actually the problem was simply tooth grinding - which the dentist missed.

-In1998 I also discovered that I had bad osteoporosis of the spine and elsewhere.
+In 1998 I also discovered that I had bad osteoporosis of the spine and elsewhere.
 I had climbed up a mountain and got a sore back.
 I went to a colleague and he suggested a plain X-ray.
 The X-ray showed up the osteoporosis.
-I believe this was related to my dietary fanaticism and the long term tetracyclines.
+I believe this was related to my dietary fanaticism and the long term tetracycline.
 I have largely managed to treat this over the years with natural things like exercise and mineral supplements.

-Very happily married since 1992.
-Two children and Tombo the dog.
-I like hiking (though, I do confess to becoming tick-phobic), mountain biking, gardening and doing odd jobs around the house and on the cars.
+Very happily married since 1992 with two grown children.
+I like hiking, biking, gardening and doing odd jobs around the house.
 I am interested in Bible prophecy, world events and, I guess not surprisingly, lifestyle and preventative medicine.

 Education and Work Experience

 Education: Graduated as a medical doctor from Auckland University in 1990.
 Diploma in Clinical Nutrition, 1996.
 Fellow of the Australasian College of Nutritional and Environmental Medicine in 1997.
 Fellow of the Royal Australian College of General Practitioners in 2005.
 My special areas of interest, with post graduate studies, are nutritional and environmental medicine.
-As part of environmental medicine I have been seeing patients with sickness as a result of mould exposure, chronic environmental poisoning and occasionally (as an unexpected add on) vector-born infections.
+As part of environmental medicine I have been seeing patients with ME/CFS, fibromyalgia and sickness as a result of mould exposure.
+Now also 'long Covid' patients.

 Work experience: